cartman4/SleekXMPP-OMEMO/ReadMe.md

+# Introduction
+This is an experimental plugin with only basic features for now.
+It uses the python-omemo plugin from gajim.

+It works with Gajim and Conversations.

 # TODO:
  - [ ] Check if Keys get destroyed after decryption
  - [ ] User can setup via config if he want to autotrust keys